Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Do *not* let the Great Father hear you say that," Meereo cautioned, wearily.
 "He is more than likely going to check in on this mission from time to time, given the stakes."

-"…Right.
+"...Right.
 He helped deploy the packages in the first place," Wilde recalled.

 "And I designed them.
 We both have a personal stake in this."